 I first saw ORU Kayak at Outdoor Retailer, a big outdoor trade show I went to last summer.
 I learned that ORU Kayaks fold down into a box and weigh in the ballpark of 25-30 pounds, and it only takes 10 minutes to put together – meaning you can store it in a closet, throw it in the backseat of your small car whenever you feel like going out for a paddle, and you don’t need anyone to help you carry it.

-I’m currently solo road tripping in New Zealand, and with all of the lakes here, it seemed like the perfect opportunity to play around with an ORU Kayak to see if it really is as easy and convenient as it sounds.
+In 2016, I went on a 3-month solo road tripping in New Zealand, and with all of the lakes there, it seemed like the perfect opportunity to play around with an ORU Kayak to see if it really was as easy and convenient as it sounded.

 The first time I unpackaged the ORU Kayak, I was a little overwhelmed.
 I turned to the interwebs and found the Assembly Guidelines page on ORU Kayak’s website where there is an instructional video and a PDF document with step-by-step photos.